Naracoorte, South Australia: Sport

-The town has an Australian Rules football team competing in the Kowree-Naracoorte-Tatiara Football League. and also supplies players for a number of surrounding teams such as Kybybolite, Padthaway and Border Districts.
+Naracoorte has an Australian Rules football team competing in the Kowree-Naracoorte-Tatiara Football League.
+Naracoorte supplies players for a number of surrounding teams, such as Kybybolite, Padthaway and Border Districts.

+Naracoorte has a rugby league team that competes in the Limestone Coast Rugby League called the Naracoorte Jets.

-Naracoorte also has a soccer club competing in the Limestone Coast Football Association.
+Naracoorte has a soccer club competing in the Limestone Coast Football Association.

-The Naracoorte Racing Club holds thoroughbred horse racing at its track located 4 kilometers from the center of the town.
+The Naracoorte Racing Club holds thoroughbred horse racing at its track located 4 kilometres from the centre of the town.